Remote Learning in 2022? You bet.

-- There are likely few or no controls on what sites the computers can visit (formerly called whitelisting and blacklisting of sites).
+- There are likely few or no controls on what sites the computers can visit (also known as safelisting and denylisting of sites).

 - There is no computer lab monitor to oversee student computer use.

-Here is a list of some steps families can take to help with the security and safety of computer use at home.
-This is not an exhaustive list but rather an essential starting point.
-This list is useful even if families do not choose homeschooling or virtual schooling, this list will be helpful (Virtual schooling is a situation where a traditional teacher online as opposed to a homeschool environment independent of a traditional school or district teaches the student).
-Some schools may issue computers or tablets to families, but most of these steps also apply to those devices.
+So we can help you with the security and safety of computer use at home, the following list is an essential starting point of security practices for any educational device.
+Even if your family does not choose homeschooling or virtual schooling, this list will be helpful (Virtual schooling is a situation where a traditional teacher delivers live instruction online, instead of a homeschool environment, independent of a traditional school or district, which teaches the student).
+Some schools may issue computers or tablets to families, and most of these steps can apply to those devices too.
 In some cases, the local school district will also have policies.
 It is good to check.

 Important Steps to Take

-- First and foremost homeschool and virtual instructors need to stress the importance of cyber security and internet safety.
-They don't need to be experts in the area, but they do need to be aware of critical issues.
-Few parents know how to support their children online.
+- First and foremost, homeschool providers and virtual instructors must stress the importance of cybersecurity and internet safety.
+They don't need to be experts in the area, but they need to be aware of critical issues.
+Unfortunately, few parents know how to support their children online.
 Local districts, homeschool organizations, and others can help parents become familiar with the issues, leading them to the right resources.
 For example, we know that children of all ages are particularly vulnerable to "social engineering" — a form of manipulation frequently used by hackers.

-- Back up your computers.
-Software that backs up the system and user files online is inexpensive and can be critical if files are lost or a system is damaged.
+- Regularly back up your computers.
+Software that backs up the system and user files online is inexpensive and can be critical if files are lost, or a system is damaged.
 Consider what works best for you, a physical backup disk or a service that automatically backs-up data to the cloud.

-- Know what software children will need to use for classes and what websites they will need to visit.
-It is especially to monitor the computer use of younger children.
-Adults and children often find themselves following links and continuing reading about an interesting topic.
-Many children don't know which links are safe and which are not.
+- Know what software your children will need to use for classes and know what websites they will need to visit for each assignment.
+It is vital to monitor the computer use of younger children.
+Anyone in a household, both adults and children, will find themselves clicking links to read about an interesting topic, but many children don't know which links are safe and which are not.

 - There is software available to restrict access to sites believed to be child-safe.
-I have not used any in many years so I do not feel confident in recommending any.
+However, I have not used any in many years, so I do not feel confident in recommending any.
 A district or homeschooling group could be of help here.
-Another option is to configure the computers' DNS resolver (that converts website names to addresses) to 184.108.40.206, which is designed to be family-friendly.
-You can find the instructions to do that at https://blog.cloudflare.com/introducing-1-1-1-1-for-families/
+Another option is configuring the computers' DNS resolver (that converts website names to addresses) to 126.96.36.199, which is family-friendly.
+You can find the instructions in this blog piece, Introducing 188.8.131.52 for Families.

-These are a few of the critical steps families can take before school at home this fall.
+These are a few critical steps families can take before school at home this year.
 For those unfamiliar with any of these steps, please ask someone for assistance.

-UPDATE: as I prepared to upload this to Learning Tree's blog site, my good friend and colleague Dr. Bob Cromwell added a page to his site with some important cybersecurity recommendations.
+My good friend and colleague Dr. Bob Cromwell added a page to his site with some essential cybersecurity recommendations.
 Many of his comments expand on the recommendations here.
 There are far more suggestions that I could make in a blog post.
 Please consider his steps for improving your internet security.